 Digital and online media outlets can still be unknown territory for many executives who don’t have exposure to them on a daily basis.
 So, communications executives need to be prepared to encounter some level of skepticism.
 Be prepared with quantitative data, such as the number of unique visitors to a website, total followers on Instagram or likes on Facebook.
 Also, be sure to stay up to speed on the latest best practices by reading PR and marketing trade outlets and talking with others in the field.

 Earned media efforts can only go so far in today’s media landscape, so incorporating paid, owned and shared efforts can help leverage your coverage.
-Digital and online placements are easily sharable, so before you generate coverage, develop a strategy on how and where you will leverage it.
+Digital and online placements are easily shareable, so before you generate coverage, develop a strategy on how and where you will leverage it.
 This could include sharing it through your social media accounts, or sharing it directly with key stakeholders, such as investors, customers, employees and recruits.
 For more information on this, see my colleague Megan Stinn’s recent blog post on “5 turnkey ways to amplify your media placement.”

 In short, taking a step back to research new media options, think differently and be innovative with the materials that you share with media will maximize your chances for expanded and enhanced coverage.
-If you would like to learn more about our media relations practice and how we can help, visit our website or feel free to email me or call me at 216.241.3027.
+If you would like to learn more about our media relations practice and how we can help, or feel free to email me or call me at 216.241.3027.